kaiqiong/kaiqiong.github.io/_pages/about.md

 ---

 Welcome to the **Zhao Lab** in the Department of Mathematics & Statistics at York University (Toronto, Canada).
-Our research focuses on developing *innovative statistical and computational methods* for analyzing high-dimensional biological data, with applications in genomics, epigenomics, and precision health.
+Our research focuses on developing *innovative statistical and computational methods* for analyzing high-dimensional biological data, with applications in **genomics, epigenomics, and precision health**.
 By connecting methodological innovation with real-world biomedical problems, our research advances both fundamental statistical methodology and impactful health discoveries.

 ---